Ahimsa can reshape your life, while elevating many conversations about vegan-related topics.

 Anyone acquainted with slaughterhouses and factory farms can see that ahimsa is consistent with a vegetarian diet.
-And as you look at the cruelties tied to eggs, dairy products, wool, and leather, you can likewise see that veganism is a logical consequence of embracing ahimsa.
+And as you look at the cruelties tied to eggs, dairy products, wool, and leather, you can likewise see that embracing ahimsa could provide strong motivation to adopt a vegan lifestyle.

 Despite their devotion to ahimsa, the Jain community’s embrace of veganism is inconsistent.
 While many Jains follow a vegan lifestyle, many don’t.
-Something like half the Jain community is vegan while the remainder consumes dairy products.
+Something like half of practicing Jains are vegan while the remainder consume dairy products.

 The American Vegan Society

 It’s impossible to overstate the degree to which Dinshah linked the moral basis of veganism to ahimsa.
-Upon founding the American Vegan Society in 1960, he gave it the motto, “Lighting the way with ahimsa.”
-He also named his Society’s magazine Ahimsa.
+Upon founding the Society in 1960, he gave it the motto, “Lighting the way with ahimsa.”
+He also named the Society’s magazine Ahimsa.
 Additionally, he wrote three books that contained ahimsa in their titles.*

 Incorporating Ahimsa into Vegan Activism

 Ahimsa may currently be an obscure concept throughout most of the world, but this was also the case for veganism in the 1980s.
 If you’re passionate about vegan topics, you’ll probably find it worthwhile to insert ahimsa into more conversations.
-It’s a simple but potent approach to life, and it dovetails perfectly with the animal protection concerns that many vegans share.
+It’s a simple but potent approach to life, and it meshes nicely with the animal protection concerns that many vegans share.

 By contrast, veganism begins with a daunting requirement: to get on board you must rid your diet and lifestyle of every bit of meat, dairy products, eggs, honey, wool, and so forth.
-Long-time vegans recognize how easy this is, but to the uninitiated veganism appears an extreme-sounding commitment.
+Long-time vegans recognize how easy this is, but to the uninitiated veganism may seem like an extreme-sounding commitment.
 The idea of eating nothing but plant-based foods is too much for many people to even consider.

 Ahimsa can therefore serve as a fantastic foot-in-the-door for vegan advocates.
-Once someone understands the basics of ahimsa, they’ll be far more receptive to considering the many advantages of a vegan lifestyle.
-To put it simply: sell the ahimsa first and then sell the tofu.
+Once someone understands the basics of ahimsa, they’ll probably be far more receptive to considering the many advantages of a vegan lifestyle.
+So maybe vegan activists would produce better results if we sell the ahimsa first and then sell the tofu.

 The thinking behind ahimsa informs many of the animal protection movement’s most effective campaigns.
-Open rescues and nonviolent slaughterhouse blockades share common ground with Gandhi’s salt march.
+Open rescues and slaughterhouse vigils share common ground with Gandhi’s salt march.
 All are examples of passive resistance that incites the opposition to overreact and thereby lose public support.

 The Personal Benefits of Ahimsa

 On top of its other merits, ahimsa can inspire you to become a more persuasive activist.
 It can encourage you to refine your character and, in increasingly subtle ways, purge your temperament of aggressive qualities.
-Gandhi recognized that personal character is an indispensable component of effective advocacy.
+Gandhi recognized that integrity and good character are indispensable components of effective advocacy.
 He often referred to satyagraha, which translates to, “soul force,” and asserted that people who have lots of it are more likely to influence the behavior of others.
-If you’ve ever rejected sensible-sounding arguments from someone you didn’t respect, you already have witnessed the importance of satyagraha.
+If you’ve ever rejected sensible-sounding arguments from someone you didn’t respect, you have already witnessed the importance of satyagraha.

-We all know vegans who carry inner demons like anger, who are quick to judge others or prone to dishonesty.
+We’ve all met vegans who carry inner demons like anger, who are quick to judge others, or are prone to dishonesty.
 Over time, an embrace of ahimsa will polish away a variety of imperfections of character.
 Its practice inexorably moves a person into alignment with integrity, kind speech, and empathy.

 While this essay focused on ahimsa’s relation to veganism, the topic is worthy of study on its own.
-Certainly the world would be a kinder place if more people knew about ahimsa and conscientiously applied it to their lives.
+Certainly the world would grow far kinder if more people knew about ahimsa and conscientiously applied it to their lives.

 For further reading: please see my “Why Go Vegan?” and “What is a Vegan?” essays as well as my Vegan’s Guide to Cults.

-*These books are: Here’s Harmlessness: An Anthology of Ahimsa; Health can be harmless (An Ahimsa Book); and Out of the jungle: A logical and rational presentation of the overwhelming case for life—ahimsa—veganism.
+*These three books written by Dinshah are: Here’s Harmlessness: An Anthology of Ahimsa; Health Can be Harmless (An Ahimsa Book); and Out of the Jungle: a Logical and Rational Presentation of the Overwhelming Case for life—Ahimsa—Veganism.